-The OIO will implement thedevelop a revised Communications Plan that will-guides the direct communication messages and activities of the OIO, but will also establish guidelines for materials that are developed by State agencies.
+The OIO will implement the Communications Plan that guides the direct communication messages and activities of the OIO.
 OIO will establish Olmstead communication guidelines for materials developed by State agencies.

 The Subcabinet and OIO use relationships and tools to provide accurate, timely and useful information about the vision, goals and activities of the Olmstead Plan in ways that are accessible and effective.
 This will raise awareness and understanding in the Plan and increase long-term engagement with members of the public, including people with disabilities.